Researched by licensed + unbiased insurance experts. Learn More

 You qualify for Medicaid based on your finances.
 Medicaid needs to see difficulties with one of two things:

 - Your assets

 Basically, you must be considered poor by your state’s standards.

-That’s why you might qualify for Medicaid benefits when you apply, but your friend with a similar income and comparable assets who lives in a different state isn’t able to receive Medicaid.
+That’s why you may qualify for Medicaid benefits when you apply, but your friend with similar income and assets who lives in a different state doesn’t.
 It all depends on where you live.

-Keep in mind that income limits for Medicaid are indexed to the federal poverty level.
-In 2018, the limit amount for annual income in the continental U.S. was $12,140 for an individual and $16,460 for a couple.
+Keep in mind that annual income limits for Medicaid are indexed to the federal poverty level.
+In 2019, the limit in the continental U.S. was $12,490 for an individual and $16,910 for a couple.

 As long as you’re entitled to Medicare Part A and B, and are eligible for some form of Medicaid benefit, then you’re dual-eligible.
 However, not all dual-eligible benefits are the same.